-Are you seeking financing to operate or expand your small business?
-There are more options for small business financing than ever before, thanks to a number of creative web-based businesses offering new alternatives such as crowdfunding and peer-to-peer lending.
+Are you seeking financing to operate or expand your small business and wondering where to turn to for a small business loan?
+As a small business owner, you now have more financing options than ever before—thanks to a number of creative web-based businesses offering new alternatives such as crowdfunding and peer-to-peer lending.
+Banks?
+They are just the beginning.

-Here’s our updated guide to 10 business financing options that you should know when considering the best way to grow your business.
+Here’s our updated guide to 10 business financing options you should know about as you seek funding for your small business.

-Want to dive deeper?
-We’ve got you covered, with links to our best, most in-depth guides to each type of funding.
+And for those who want to dive deeper, we’ve got you covered with links to our detailed and comprehensive guides to each type of business funding on our list.

 1. Bank loans and SBA Loans